Love didn’t chase me back

 I have found myself thinking about how many times I have chased love.
-How many times I have given love and not received it back; which is called ‘Unrequited Love’ (Read about my experience with it here) It was deep.
+How many times I have given love and not received it back; which is called ‘Unrequited Love’ (Read about my experience with it in my previous post.
+It was deep.
 It was extremely painful.

 And each time made me stronger.
 Because it wasn’t just once that I dealt with it.
+And I was just thinking the other day that I am feeling stronger.
+Because it wasn’t just once that I deal with it.
 And I was just thinking the other day that I am feeling stronger than ever now.
 I am able to think a little bit clearer and see things in a whole new light.
 Inspiration is around me everywhere.

 Shame is a blanket that we dare to wear frequently when we have gone through a heartbreak.
 I don’t think that’s healthy.
 Your season with that person is over.
 If you make it as simple as that for yourself, you begin to embrace the departure as growth in your life.
 Instead of treating it like it’s your enemy who’s out to harm you.
 It’s like we feel like we no longer have the option to truly go to the depths of the problem and see a way out.
 You have to take the time to go to the depths of the issues and figure out what is causing them, or the continuance thereof.